Real Estate Commission Calculator — Canada

 View full breakdown

 Income tax estimate uses a ~30% blended rate.
-Your actual rate depends on your total annual income.
-For a precise estimate based on your province and income level, use our tax calculator.
+Actual rate depends on total annual income and province.
+For a more precise estimate, see our tax calculator.
+This is an estimate based on rules published by the CRA.
+Verify with your accountant before making any filing or financial decision.

 How real estate commission works in Canada